saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/installation.md

 import TabItem from '@theme/TabItem';

 :::caution
-Sauce Connect Proxy 5 release is currently in the Alpha stage.
-See [this document](/secure-connections/sauce-connect/installation/) for the most recent stable version (4.9.1) download instructions.
+Sauce Connect Proxy 5 release is currently in the Beta stage.
+See [this document](/secure-connections/sauce-connect/installation/) for the most recent stable version (4.9.2) download instructions.
 :::

 This topic describes how to install Sauce Connect Proxy version 5 to your machine.